Tennis Elbow Surgery in Dallas, TX

 You will have a follow-up visit approximately one week after your procedure.
 During that appointment, Dr. Wallace will give you a list of stretching exercises to perform at home to improve flexibility.
 He will also provide you with a timeline of when you can return to athletic activity, such as weightlifting or racquet sports.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and regularly suffer the debilitating effects of tennis elbow, find out if tennis elbow surgery at A New Reflection Cosmetic Surgery Center could be right for you.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and regularly suffer the debilitating effects of tennis elbow, find out if tennis elbow surgery at Charles A. Wallace, MD could be right for you.
 Contact board-certified plastic surgeon Dr. Wallace today for a complimentary consultation!